SebastienPoncelet/django-setup-practise/Recipe.md

 'django.middleware.locale.LocaleMiddleware', # new
 'django.middleware.common.CommonMiddleware',
 ]
-- In settings.py define the path for locale files, at the project's root:
+- In settings.py define the path for locale files, at the project's root (using name 'locale' can be problematic):
 LOCALE_PATHS = [
     BASE_DIR / 'locale/',
 ]
-- Create the following folders at the 'LOCAL_PATHS' corresponding path:
+- Create the following folders at the 'LOCAL_PATHS' corresponding path (using name 'locale' can be problematic):
 <project_root>/locale/<language_code_1>
 <project_root>/locale/<language_code_2>
 etc.
 - Create a .po message file for each language
 $ django-admin makemessages --all --ignore=env
-_ Once translations have been provided in the .po files, compile with the following command:
+- Once translations have been provided in the .po files, compile with the following command:
 $ django-admin compilemessages --ignore=env
+- Before running